Procedures for Submitting a Course for Global Learning (GL) Designation

 Step 2: Develop a GL proposal for a revised existing course or a new course

 After attending the workshop, faculty will work with staff in the Office of Global Learning Initiatives (OGLI) to prepare the revised or new course proposal.
 The workshop informs faculty of proposal requirements.
+It is strongly recommended that faculty submit a draft of their proposed GL syllabus and GL course assessment matrix for review prior to submission to the GLCOC.
+This greatly increases the chance that the course will have a successful GLCOC review.

 Step 3: Submit GL course proposal